-Supported by a grant from the Lilly Endowment, the goal of the Summit is to increase students’ theological understanding.
+Supported by a grant from the Lilly Endowment through the Forum for Theological Exploration (FTE), the goal of the Summit is to increase students’ theological understanding and ability to hear God’s voice.
 The Summit aims to empower students who attend by connecting them with a network of religious leaders and scholars as well as college students and peers who share a deep desire for faithful discipleship to Jesus Christ.

 Professors from the Visiting Scholars program will be back on campus to provide expertise on multiple aspects of the Wesleyan tradition.
 Members of Southwestern’s own community will also provide leadership and support to the Summit.

 The continuation of this program depends on building a base of financial support apart from the Lilly Endowment’s funds.
 If promoting a Wesleyan theological perspective among young people is near to your heart, we’d value your support.
 Become a Friend of the Institute and learn how you can help.